Ricky Lauren: Personal life

 Ricky and Ralph Lauren have three children, Andrew, David, and Dylan.
 (Note: She ensured that they had chores and helped her with activities like meal preparation and grocery shopping, to ensure that they had a down-to-earth lifestyle.
 Andrew (born 1969) is a film producer and actor.
 David (born 1971) is Executive Vice President of Global Advertising, Marketing, and Communications at Ralph Lauren Corporation.
 In September 2011, he married Lauren Bush, the granddaughter of former President George H. W. Bush.
 Dylan (born 1974) is owner of Dylan's Candy Bar in New York City.
 In June 2011, she married hedge fund manager, Paul Arrouet.)
 The Laurens lived in Southampton, New York, in a converted barn during the beginning of their marriage.
 They spent summers in Long Island.
 They had two houses in Amagansett, from which Ralph commuted into New York City, and then a house in East Hampton.
-She currently resides in New York City; Montauk, New York; Jamaica; and on the family owned Double RL Ranch beneath the San Juan Mountains outside Telluride, Colorado, that they bought in 1982.
+She resides in New York City; Montauk, New York; Jamaica; and on the family owned Double RL Ranch beneath the San Juan Mountains outside Telluride, Colorado, that they bought in 1982.

 Lauren studied photography after she was married.